aybehrouz/argennon/proposal.md

 ...

-### The `fuelTank` Register

-Before executing an instruction the Algorand virtual machine subtracts the predefined cost of that instruction from the `fuelTank` register.
-A negative value in this register will cause the AVM to throw an exception.
-The AVM has no instruction for directly manipulating the `fuelTank` register.

 ### Call Stack

 A call stack contains the information that is needed for restoring the state of the invoker of a method.